 Alice presents a fun and motivational way for novice programmers to learn the basic tenets of programming.
 Using Alice, an innovative and increasingly popular teaching tool, students from various backgrounds create virtual programming worlds of animations and computer games.
 You will develop worlds with characters and implement your storyline, much like producing an animated movie.
-The textbook offers valuable examples and detail-oriented explanations to allow students to become comfortable with fundamental programming concepts without dealing with frustrating syntax errors and complex design techniques.
+Students can become comfortable with fundamental programming concepts without frustrating syntax errors and complex design techniques.
 With the knowledge acquired using Alice, students gain confidence in their skills to transition into Java or other programming languages.
+Students will also learn basic animation through traditional cel animation and stopmotion photography.
+In 3D animation, students learn about its rapid advancement and influence throughout multiple industries.
+Using stop-motion animation and a programmable robot, budding animators mix multiple mediums to create their choreographed dance moves.